-1. Initial Set Up
+1 Initial Set Up

-A British Youth Sailing Programme Administrator (PA), will confirm who the appointed 'House Parent (HP)' is for the training camp to the RYA Head Coach (HC).
+A member of the Performance Operations Team (POT) will confirm who the appointed "House Parent" (HP) is for the training camp to the RYA Head Coach (HC).

-The PA will provide the HP with:
+The POT will provide the HP with:

-- > Contact details for the HC for the training camp. - Attendance list. - > Details of the Accommodation and Catering arrangements.
+- Contact details for the HC for the training camp. - Attendance list. - > Details of the Accommodation and Catering arrangements.

-2. On Arrival
+2 On Arrival

-On arrival at the training camp the HP should make themselves known to the Head Coach and discuss the supervision arrangements.
+On arrival at the training camp the HP should make themselves known to the HC and discuss the supervision arrangements.